Cisco Catalyst IW9167E Heavy Duty Access Point Data Sheet

 View with Adobe Reader on a variety of devices

-The Cisco® Catalyst® IW9167E Access Point provides reliable wireless connectivity for mission-critical applications in a state-of-the art platform.
-It can operate as Wi-Fi 6 or Cisco Ultra-Reliable Wireless Backhaul (Cisco URWB).
+The Cisco® Catalyst® IW9167 Series provides reliable wireless connectivity for mission-critical applications in a state-of-the art platform.
+It can operate in Wi-Fi 6, Workgroup Bridge (WGB), or Ultra-Reliable Wireless Backhaul (URWB) mode.

 Product overview

-The Catalyst IW9167E addresses the growing need to provide reliable wireless connectivity for mission-critical applications as organizations automate processes and operations.
-It comes with three 4x4 radios, in a heavy-duty design that is IP67 rated and packed with advanced features
+The Catalyst IW9167 Series addresses the growing need to provide reliable wireless connectivity for mission-critical applications as organizations automate processes and operations.
+It comes with three 4x4 radios in a heavy-duty design that is IP67 rated and packed with advanced features.

 All the benefits of Wi-Fi 6 in industrial or outdoor spaces: Higher density, higher throughput, more channels, power efficiency, and improved security.

-Cisco URWB provides ultra-reliable wireless connectivity for moving assets or to extend the network where running fiber isn’t feasible or is too costly.
+URWB provides ultra-reliable wireless connectivity for moving assets or to extend the network where running fiber isn’t feasible or is too costly.
 It provides up to 99.995% availability, <10 ms latency, and zero packet loss with seamless handoffs.
-Cisco URWB is a proven technology that has been used by many customers, operates on unlicensed spectrum, deploys like Wi-Fi, and gives you full control of your network.
+URWB is a proven technology that has been used by many customers, operates on unlicensed spectrum, deploys like Wi-Fi, and gives you full control of your network.

 Catalyst IW9167E Heavy Duty Access Point